Wildlife returning to Sydney

 How many feral-free areas will National Parks and Wildlife Service be establishing?

-Shanes Park will be 1 of 7 feral-free areas in total in New South Wales managed by National Parks and Wildlife Service.
+Shanes Park will be one of 7 feral-free areas in total in New South Wales managed by National Parks and Wildlife Service.

 The 4 new sites will be in:

 - north-east NSW – Ngambaa Nature Reserve

 - south-east NSW – in the Eden-Bombala region, reserve to be confirmed.

 Once all 7 sites are operating, there will be almost 65,000 hectares of predator free safe havens will exist in NSW national parks.
 These feral-free areas will deliver a measurable benefit for more than 50 threatened animal species.

 Sites have been carefully selected to include ecosystems that are not represented in other feral-free areas (such as the tall forests in north-east and south-east NSW).

 In addition, the project includes a 40,000 hectares feral-free area at Yathong – more than 4 times larger than Mallee Cliffs project, which is currently the biggest feral cat free area on mainland Australia.